Godwin9911/ng-blog/README.md

 * GET Request to get users, posts and comments from Json placeholder API using Angular's http Client.
 * Used Route resolvers to prevent partial loading of users detail and post detail page.
+* ScrollPositonRestoration set to enabled, allow page to scroll to top on each route navigation

 ## Screenshots
 ### Profile Component